webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 An Application Server MUST encrypt a push message with a single record.
 This allows for a minimal receiver implementation that handles a single record.
-An application server MUST set the `rs` parameter in the `aes128gcm` content coding header to a size that is greater than the length of the plaintext, plus any padding (which is at least 2 octets).
+An application server MUST set the `rs` parameter in the `aes128gcm` content coding header to a size that is greater than the some of the length of the plaintext, the padding delimiter (1 octet), any padding, and the authentication tag (16 octets).

 A push message MUST include the application server ECDH public key in the `keyid` parameter of the encrypted content coding header.
 The uncompressed